jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 You found out from them that Grigori is a known associate of Strahd and the he was probably promised some kind of reward for bringing the party to Barovia.
-You also learn that the three women are have been cast out of the Vistani community, though you do no know why.
+You also learn that the three women have been cast out of the Vistani community, though you do not know why.
 (I don’t remember if they told you anything else.
 Anyone remember?)

-As the party waited just out of sight of the tavern, Granny wheeled her cart past and you noticed now that it was adorned with a small windmill insignia.
+As the party waited just out of sight of the tavern, Granny wheeled her cart past and you now noticed that it was adorned with a small windmill insignia.
-You talked with Granny for a little bit and ascertained that she and her two sisters live in a windmill to the west of the village—the same windmill granted by the deed in your party’s possession.
+You talked with Granny for a little bit and ascertained that she and her two sisters live in a windmill to the west of the village - the same windmill granted by the deed in your party’s possession.
 Granny seemed very distressed when presented with this information, thinking that you were going to make her and her sisters leave their home, but you reassured her that that would not happen.